-Professional development is conducted weekly with grade level teams, led by the Academy's Curriculum Resource Teachers for approximately one hour per team.
+Professional development is conducted weekly with grade level teams, led by the School's' two Curriculum Resource Teachers (CRT's) for approximately one hour per team.
 Each team will meet once weekly, after school on a rotating schedule.
 Additional professional development will be offered on teacher work days for approximately four hours per day for whole staff training.
 With the parameters designated above, each teacher on staff should receive a minimum of approximately 52 hours of direct professional development (36 weeks X 1 hour, plus 4 planning days X 4 hours).